Irwin Mitchell London office

 The Legal Cheek View

-One of the first big law firms to become an Alternative Business Structure (which allows non-lawyers to be partners), Irwin Mitchell has a reputation for innovation and business savviness.
-Over the past few years, the national giant had been concentrating on building up that business at pace, gobbling up smaller firms and opening new offices — most recently in Cardiff and Liverpool — as it aimed for scale (it now has 17 locations across the UK).
-The net result is multiple years of consecutive growth with the latest figures showing a turnover in excess of £270 million.
+One of the first big law firms to become an Alternative Business Structure (which allows non-lawyers to be partners), Irwin Mitchell has a reputation for innovation and business savvy.
+Over the past few years, the national giant had been concentrating on building up that business at pace, gobbling up smaller firms and opening new offices — most recently in Brighton— as it aimed for scale (it now has 18 locations across the UK).
+The net result is multiple years of consecutive growth, with the latest figures showing revenues of £304 million — a 10% increase on last year and the firm’s best results on record to date.
+These stellar financials follow IM’s recent investment in Scottish law firm Wright, Johnston & Mackenzie, as well as its acquisition of Silk Family Law, both of which are part of new CEO Craig Marshall’s attempts to reassess Irwin Mitchell’s strategy.

 Continue reading

-The work is reportedly “fascinating” and “there is a lot of responsibility given” to trainees.
-“Work is very varied both in terms of urgency and type.”, one source explains.
+The work at Irwin Mitchell is described as “fascinating” and “there is a lot of responsibility given” to trainees (though this is equally department-dependent).
+“Work is very varied both in terms of urgency and type,” one source explains.
 “I’ve been exposed to a broad scope of tasks at various stages of a matter”.
 Another insider tells us: “Contentious departments tend to give more stimulating work but generally I feel you are given a wide range of tasks and trusted to get on with the task and feedback given.
 You are always thought of when there is a meeting with clients, Counsel or experts and given this exposure which is a key part of learning during your TC.”
+Trainees do sometimes end up with the “usual grunt work” that is to be expected early on, but “if you prove you are up for it and competent”, the quality of the work can be “really great”.

-IM’s London office in the Holborn/City borders handles much of the firm’s corporate work, and is very much what you would expect from a City law firm.
-Meanwhile, the Sheffield office — which is the firm’s headquarters, having been founded there in 1912 — is the nerve centre for the wide-ranging personal injury practice that IM is probably best known for.
+IM’s London office in the Holborn/City borders handles much of the firm’s corporate work, and is very much what you would expect from a City law firm, though the office is also renowned for offering a variety of legal services to individuals as well.
+The Sheffield office — which is the firm’s headquarters having been founded there in 1912 — is the nerve centre for the wide-ranging personal injury practice that IM is probably best known for.
 It’s also home to insolvency, litigation, employment, construction, regulatory investigations and real estate teams.
 Private client is split across a range of locations in West London, the South, Manchester and Leeds.

 Insider Scorecard